 It is home to the themed ‘Eat Your Art Out’ high tea.
 This is a very different take on a traditional high tea where customers get to paint whilst they eat.
 You can unleash your inner Van Gogh from Friday to Sunday, between 11 am & 3pm.

-However, the best thing about this high tea is that it can be served with a round of cocktails from the bar, with each one boasting its own edible print and artistic inspiration.
+However, the best thing about this high tea is that it can be served with a round of cocktails from the bar.
+Each creations boasts its own edible print and artistic inspiration.

 Location: 377 Scarborough R, Scarborough, QLD 4020 Ph: (07) 3203 5686

-If you feel like living the hustle and bustle of Brisbane behind, then you can travel north for 35 minutes and discover the seaside town of Scarborough, which is currently home to one of the best high teas in the whole of Australia.
+If you feel like leaving the hustle and bustle of Brisbane behind, then you can travel north for 35 minutes to the seaside town of Scarborough.
+We recommend making the trip as Scarborough is currently home to one of the finest high teas in the whole of Australia.

-Based in a stunning colonial manor, Reid’s Place is the perfect establishment to spend your afternoon, as the restaurant itself is set against the backdrop of a beautiful garden, where you can live out your Jane Austen fantasies.
+Based in a stunning colonial manor, Reid’s Place is the perfect establishment to spend your afternoon.
+The restaurant itself is set against the backdrop of a beautiful garden, where you can live out your Jane Austen fantasies.

-While this particular high tea does not boast elaborate pastries and cakes, everything they provide is delicious, homemade and moreish, which means you will definitely want some leftovers before making your way back into the city.
+While this particular high tea does not boast elaborate pastries and cakes, everything they provide is delicious, homemade and moreish.
+In fact, we predict that you will want pack up any leftovers before making your way back into the city.

 Location: 20 Doncaster Rd, Hendra, QLD 4011 Ph: (07) 3667 8388